uber/piranha/polyglot/piranha/README.md

 #### Running the Demos
 *Please refer to our [demo](/polyglot/piranha/demo/run_piranha_demo.sh) - to quickly get started with using Piranha stale feature flag cleanup.*

-To run the demo :
+Set-up for the demo :
 * `cd polyglot/piranha`
+* Create a virtual environment:
+  - `python3 -m venv .env`
+  - `source .env/bin/activate`
-* `./demo/run_piranha_demo.sh`
+* Install Polyglot Piranha
+  - `pip install .` to run demo against current source code (please install [Rust](https://www.rust-lang.org/tools/install), it takes less than a minute)
+  - Or, `pip install polyglot_piranha` to run demos against the latest release.

-Currently, we have 4 demos :
+Currently, we have demos for the following :
-- [demo/java](/polyglot/piranha/demo/java/configurations/rules.toml) and [demo/kt](/polyglot/piranha/demo/kt/configurations/rules.toml) showcase *stale feature flag cleanups* :broom: for a simple feature flag API using Piranha.
+- Structural Find:
+- Structural Find/Replace [demo/strings](/polyglot/piranha/demo/strings/configurations/rules.toml) and [demo/swift](/polyglot/piranha/demo/swift/configurations/rules.toml) showcase simple *structural find/replace* using Piranha - like regex/replace but using tree-sitter query.
+- :broom: Stale Feature Flag Cleanup:
+  * run `python3 demo/stale_feature_flag_cleanup_demos.py`.
+It will execute the scenarios listed under [demo/java/ff](/polyglot/piranha/demo/java/ff/configurations/rules.toml) and [demo/kt/ff](/polyglot/piranha/demo/kt/ff/configurations/rules.toml).
+These scenarios use simple feature flag API.
-  * In these demos the `/demo/java/configurations` and `/demo/kt/configurations` contain :
+  * In these demos the `configurations` contain :
     * `rules.toml` : expresses how to capture different feature flag APIs (`isTreated`, `enum constant`)
     * `piranha_arguments.toml` : expresses the flag behavior, i.e. the flag name and whether it is treated or not.
 Basically the `substitutions` provided in the `piranha_arguments.toml` can be used to instantiate the rules.
-- [demo/strings](/polyglot/piranha/demo/strings/configurations/rules.toml) and [demo/swift](/polyglot/piranha/demo/swift/configurations/rules.toml) showcase simple *structural find/replace* using Piranha - like regex/replace but using tree-sitter query.
+- Creating custom rule chains (graphs)

 *Please refer to our test cases at [`/polyglot/piranha/test-resources/<language>/`](/polyglot/piranha/test-resources/) as a reference for handling complicated scenarios*

-#### Customizing *stale feature flag cleanup* demo
+#### Building upon the *stale feature flag cleanup* demo

 First, check if Polyglot Piranha supports *Stale feature flag cleanup* for the required language.